20 Animals With Green Eyes

 This species of giant climbing lizard, with dark green eyes that display an upside-down bright line and bright green margins, inhabits the woods of Southeast Asia.

-In addition to having a dark green and gray as its primary hue, this species also has brown markings and white spots spread across its dorsum.
+This species’ primary hue is dark green and gray.
+It also has brown markings and white spots spread across its dorsum.

 This particular species of lizard also produces calls.
-Its eyes have distinctive olive undertones and are additionally distinguished by brightness, just like every aspect of its body.
+Like every aspect of its body, its eyes have distinctive olive undertones and are additionally distinguished by brightness.

 20. Green-eyed Flower Bee